AresMUSH/aresmush/plugins/chargen/help/en/hooks.md

 `hooks/set <hooks>` - Set your hooks.
 `hooks <name>` - View someone else's hooks.

-If your client supports the [Edit Feature](/help/edit), you can use the edit command to grab your background text into the input buffer.
+If your client supports the [Edit Feature](/help/edit), you can use the edit command to grab a RP hook into the input buffer.

 `hooks/edit` - Grabs the existing RP Hook text into your input buffer.